Unionville GO Station: York Region Transit

 Viva service began on October 16, 2005, with buses stopping near Kennedy Road.
 Because the nearby Enterprise Drive was not finished when Viva services in the area began, this station served as a temporary station until November 19, 2005.
 During this time, both Viva Purple and Viva Green buses had to go on a detour on Highway 407 nearby.
 Viva Pink services were added on January 2, 2006.

-Unionville Station is the eastern terminus of peak services on the Viva Pink services to Richmond Hill Centre and Finch station.
-Viva Pink, Viva Green, and Viva Purple usually serve Unionville Station.
-However, due to the COVID-19 pandemic, Viva Pink and Viva Green services were temporarily suspended.
+Unionville was the eastern terminus of the now defunct Viva Pink service to Richmond Hill Centre and Finch station.